nga-lter/nga-im-docs/index.md

 5 | Estimate | Cell values were interpolated, extrapolated, or otherwise estimated 6 | Below detection limit | Value is below the detection limit of the analytical methods applied -999 | Missing data | Used as a placeholder when data are missing

-### Does the table above just need something after it ?